BirchKwok/lynsedb/README.md

 **Not yet backward compatible**

-Convergence is actively being updated, and API backward compatibility is not guaranteed.
+LynseDB is actively being updated, and API backward compatibility is not guaranteed.
 You should use version numbers as a strong constraint during deployment to avoid unnecessary feature conflicts and errors.

 **Data size constraints**